-FIFTH SUPPLEMENTAL INDENTURE, dated as of January 5, 2021 (this "Fifth Supplemental Indenture"), by and among Videotron Ltd. / Vidéotron Ltée, a corporation under the laws of the Province of Québec (the "Corporation"), Télédistribution Amos Inc., a corporation under the laws of the Province of Québec (the "Additional Subsidiary Guarantor") and Wells Fargo Bank, National Association, as trustee (the "Trustee"), to the Indenture, dated as of April 9, 2014, as supplemented through the date hereof (the "Indenture"), by and among the Corporation, each of the subsidiary guarantors party thereto (collectively referred to as the "Original Subsidiary Guarantors"), and the Trustee.
+FOURTH SUPPLEMENTAL INDENTURE, dated as of December 18, 2019 (this "Fourth Supplemental Indenture"), by and among Videotron Ltd. / Vidéotron Ltée, a corporation under the laws of the Province of Québec (the "Corporation"), 9408-8713 Québec Inc., a corporation under the laws of the Province of Québec ("9408-8713"), Fizz Mobile & Internet Inc., a corporation under the laws of the Province of Québec ("Fizz" and, collectively with 9408-8713, the "Additional Subsidiary Guarantors"), each an "Additional Subsidiary Guarantor") and Wells Fargo Bank, National Association, as trustee (the "Trustee"), to the Indenture, dated as of April 9, 2014, as supplemented through the date hereof (the "Indenture"), by and among the Corporation, each of the subsidiary guarantors party thereto (collectively referred to as the "Original Subsidiary Guarantors"), and the Trustee.

-WHEREAS, the Corporation, the Original Subsidiary Guarantors and the Trustee have entered into the Indenture governing the Corporation's 53% Senior Notes due June 15, 2024 (the "Notes");
+WHEREAS, the Corporation, the Original Subsidiary Guarantors and the Trustee have entered into the Indenture governing the Corporation's 53/8% Senior Notes due June 15, 2024 (the "Notes");